Image © Vince Del Monte

 I know you’ve heard this a million times — do not skip leg day.
 But still, there are those courageous ones who can go out looking like this.

 It is tempting — we all know that!
 No matter how crucial you think your upper body workout is, the same principle still applies to your glutes, quads, and calves.
 These are large group muscles that are very difficult to bulk.
 Results are only seen after months and months of training, hence, the still increasing number of leg day skippers.
 Although some leg day enthusiasts religiously train, they still commit mistakes such as doing unnecessary leg exercises, partially squatting, and focusing on the number of reps.
 If you want those killer monster legs, you need to focus on your posture, perform the right exercises for you, and most importantly, you need to be patient.

 Now, onto the five of the best and most effective leg exercises.

 1. Barbell Squat

 The classic barbell squat is perhaps the most effective leg exercise you can perform.
 It just burns every muscle in your legs in one move.
-Proper posture and maneuver is very crucial for this exercise to work.
-Your head should be aligned with your back, chest is up, shoulders back, spine aligned with the rest of the body, and your knees should not be over your toes.
-Your heels should stay flat on floor when you squat, and when you carry the weight up, the pressure should be on your heels and not on the balls of your feet.
+Proper posture and maneuver are very crucial for this exercise to work.
+Your head should be aligned with your back, the chest is up, shoulders back, spine aligned with the rest of the body, and your knees should not be over your toes.
+Your heels should stay flat on the floor when you squat, and when you carry the weight up, the pressure should be on your heels and not on the balls of your feet.

 Image © Body Rockers